 In the section called "WHAT IT DOES," I will explain my understanding of the essence of the herb's action.
 Here I rely on traditional energetic descriptions that, in my opinion, are essential to realistic understanding.
 Years ago, I received quite a shock when reading an early British author's writings about Ayurvedic herbs.
 This chap decided to leave out all references to Vata, Pitta and Kapha, which he decided had nothing to do with the "scientific" actions of the herbs.
 I'm here to tell you that nothing could be further from the truth.
 The energetic attributes of each herb are time-tested global descriptions that are among the most important tools we have in herbal medicine.
 It is these descriptions, more than anything else, that allow herbalists to select appropriate treatments in clinical situations.

 Each herb's "RATING" provides a designated color value for each herb, determined according to values of safety and usefulness, as discussed earler.
-This results in a color value for each herb--gold, silver, yellow or red.
+This results in a color value for each herb--gold (almost always safe for daily use), silver (generally safe, but some limitations) , yellow (more limited use, best under direction of a professional) or red (be careful, should be used under direction of a professional).
 This is simply an additional safety factor for people reading this website, helping them to know when to be careful.

 Following the safety rating you will find "SAFETY ISSUES," highlighting any warnings, contraindications or special precautions.
 Contraindications are specific cautions that provide reasons why certain people, such as pregnant women or persons taking certain drugs, should not use the herb.
 Note that it is possible to have a gold standard herb which, while safe for use by most people, may still be contraindicated for some, such as pregnant women or people taking certain drugs.